Christopher-DSA/Week2TempRefit/docs/Project Documentation/markdown/2-UML.md

     tag_url: URL or path associated with the tag.
     type: Type of the tag.
     cylinder_id: Foreign key referencing the Cylinder table to link with associated cylinders.
+    wholesaler_id: Foreign key referencing the Wholesaler table to link with associated wholesaler who sold the tag.
+    invoice_id: Foreign key referencing the Invoice table.

 ###USER LOGGING Table
 Purpose: Stores logging information for user activities.